 Table 1 shows selected extreme events since 2000 that are reported in WMO Statements on Status of the Global Climate and/or BAMS State of the Climate reports.
-The heat waves of 2003 and 2006 are highlighted below as examples of extreme temperature events in France.
+The heat wave of summer 2003 is highlighted below as an example of an extreme event to have affected Italy.